ssbio: A Framework for Structural Systems Biology¶

 - How can I compare the structural features of entire proteomes?

 - How do structural properties correlate with my experimental datasets?

-- How can I improve the contents of my model with structural data?
+- How can I improve the contents of my metabolic model with structural data?

 pip install ssbio --upgrade

 The manuscript for the ssbio package can be found and cited at .

 |||Mih N, Brunk E, Chen K, Catoiu E, Sastry A, Kavvas E, Monk JM, Zhang Z, Palsson BO. ssbio: A Python Framework for Structural Systems Biology. bioRxiv.
 2017. p.
 165506. https://doi.org/10.1101/165506|

 - The GEM-PRO Pipeline